14 DC Christmas Markets You Need to Shop Local

 Upshur Street Craft Fair

-Check out this holiday craft fair the second Sunday in December on the 800 block of Upshur Street NW.
-The more-than-fifty local vendors make everything themselves.
+Check out this holiday craft fair the second Saturday in December on the 800 block of Upshur Street NW.
+The more than 50 local vendors make everything themselves.
 Ask questions about their process, take home one or five of each item.
 Shopping local was never easier.

 If you need a break from shopping, participate in the gingerbread house contest or duck into the pop-up holiday lounge!
 There are also children’s crafts to amuse your little ones.